-Expected outcome Improved safety and security on rail Improved safety and security for rail workers The expected outcomes are further detailed to the following intermediate outcomes more directly linked to the Agency's safety portfolio: All railway operators - IM, RU, ECM - understand and accept their responsibility and actively implement an SMS to control the risks of operational activities; An increased performance of and trust in the different safety related control levels in the system - ERA, MS, NSA, ASBO, ECM CB, accreditation, recognition, NIB; Safety and safety management/performance related data is shared in an open and transparent way; Outcome indicators Note: they will be further developed in future SPDs (Number of open type 3 issues when issuing SSC's/ overall number of certificates issued Number of SSC's issued with reduced validity period/ overall number of certificates issued Number of appeals made by operators in a year linked to SSC certification/ average number of SSC's issued per year Percentage of NSA's audited with at least 1 deficiency (focused on deficiencies still open from the 1st cycle).
-Note: this is a rolling indicator NSA Monitoring: number of deficiencies still open (follow-up of the 1st cycle) vs number of deficiencies of the 1st cycle (rolling indicator) Note: this is a rolling indicator Number of peer reviewed NIB's Number of volunteering NIBs to participate in the NIB peer review/ total number of NIB's (on a yearly basis) Progress towards outcome in 2023 Reinforce the maturity of operators (i.e. IM, RU, ECM) in the implementation of their management systems Reinforce the maturity of the different legal control levels in adequately fulfilling their activities (i.e. MS, NSA, CSM AsBo, ECM certif. bodies, NoBo (DeBo), accreditation/recognition, NIBs) Ensure and actively promote through SAIT, SIS and other systems the sharing of safety related data for proper decision-making at all levels in the railway system Expected resource envelope: Human resources 22 Financial resources 23 Fee-based 26.61 FTE's + 0.99 additional FTE's from SAP implementation (recruitments expected to happen in a phased approach in 2023) € 868,353 (out of which € 480,000 for NSA costs & € 179,400 for PoE costs) Partially
+Expected outcome Improved safety and security on rail Improved safety and security for rail workers The expected outcomes are further detailed to the following intermediate outcomes more directly linked to the Agency's safety portfolio: All railway operators - IM, RU, ECM - understand and accept their responsibility and actively implement an SMS to control the risks of operational activities; An increased performance of and trust in the different safety related control levels in the system - ERA, MS, NSA, ASBO, ECM CB, accreditation, recognition, NIB; Safety and safety management/performance related data is shared in an open and transparent way; Outcome indicators Note: they will be further developed in future SPDs Number of open type 3 issues when issuing SSC's/ overall number of certificates issued Number of SSC's issued with reduced validity period/ overall number of certificates issued Number of appeals made by operators in a year linked to SSC certification/ average number of SSC's issued per year Percentage of NSA's audited with at least 1 deficiency (focused on deficiencies still open from the 1st cycle).
+Note: this is a rolling indicator NSA Monitoring: number of deficiencies still open (follow-up of the 1st cycle) vs number of deficiencies of the 1st cycle (rolling indicator) Note: this is a rolling indicator Number of peer reviewed NIB's Number of volunteering NIBs to participate in the NIB peer review/ total number of NIB's (on a yearly basis) Progress towards outcome in 2024 This section will be populated in the following iterations of this document Expected resource envelope: Human resources Financial resources Fee-based 25.85 FTE's + 3.38 additional FTE's from SAP implementation € 878,022 (out of which € 489,600 for NSA costs & € 179,469 for PoE costs) Partially

-22 The human resources are shown in FTE, not headcount.
+&lt;sup>24 The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-23 The financial resources shown here only take into account the operational expenditures.
-For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc., please refer to Annex II.
+&lt;sup>25 The financial resources shown here only take into account the operational expenditures.
+For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-Project Name FTE Additional FTE from SAP Budget assigned SAP linked Output indicator Output Target 001MRA1116 NSA Monitoring implementation 4.62 0.31 € 142,500 No. of audit reports delivered At least 4 No. of audit reports sent to NSA for comments after the onsite visit At least 6 ✓ Proper learning from the NSA monitoring Follow-up of deficiencies ensured ✓ No. of NSA audits performed 8 √ Assessment of NSA Supervision activities of RUs where the Agency has issued the SC Pilot during the 2nd year of the 2nd cycle 004SST1088 Develop Safety Culture 1.93 3 - Draft report on the development of a safety culture (RSD Art.
-29.2) 1 report Enriched training material on regulatory oversight of safety culture Training material ERA-SCS Follow up activities executed according to plan 100% ERA-SCS on request 100% Process to gather safety culture information based on existing Agency activities New process implemented Safety Culture and Leadership Training delivered according to plan (subject to MB decision) 100% Safety Culture Peer Review Service on request 100% Safety Days 2023 (Content) Content delivered
+Project Name FTE FTE from SP Budget assigned SP Output indicator Output Target 001MRA1116 NSA Monitoring implementation 4.62 1.38 € 142,500 No. of audit reports delivered At least 4 No. of audit reports sent to NSA for comments after the onsite visit At least 6 √ Proper learning from the NSA monitoring Follow-up of deficiencies ensured $\checkmark$ No. of NSA audits performed 9 √ Assessment of NSA Supervision activities of RUs where the Agency has issued the SC To be included in the NSA monitoring audit 004SST1088 Develop Safety Culture 1.93 - Delivery of Safety Culture Peer Reviews 2 Peer Reviews Delivery of the report on the development of a safety culture Report delivered ERA-SCS 10 ERA-SCS Safety Culture and Leadership Training Delivery 10 Training Delivered ERA1167 Sustainable safety management 5.32 € 7,600 Strengthen ASBO control level - coordination of ASBO (meetings, RFU development, etc.) Meetings organised, support material published or delivered Strengthen ECM control level - coordination of ECM certification bodies (meetings, RFU development, etc.) Meetings organised, support material published or delivered